jjackson19862017/Milestone4_Recipes/README.md

 However on writing the read me I have just thought of an over sight, I will change this in my next update.

+### Created User Recipe Page

+To fix my little oversight, I copied the searchrecipes.html.
+Renamed it userrecipes.html, then used Github to look up the history of the file and replaced the edit and delete feature with the view feature.

+I also removed the edit and delete buttons and modal boxes from the detailsrecipe.html